Vaisili/Transfer-Learning/README.md

 ### Model ###

-We fintuned ResNet50 with different number of classes.
+We finetuned ResNet50 with different number of classes.

 ### Training ###